SpadeTheSkeleton/SR2-Modern-Sys-Tutorial/README.md

-Inside of **• Sega_Rally_2_ISO •** folder, you will see both a **.cue** and a **.bin** file then open **DAEMON tools**, on the bottom you'll see a quick mount option and select the cue file.
-And for when you want to remove the CD, you can hover the cd and click on the yellow top right icon.
+Inside of **• Sega_Rally_2_ISO •** folder, you will see a **.cue** and a **.bin** file.
+Open **DAEMON tools** and the bottom you'll see a quick mount option and select the cue file.
+A menu should popup at the bottom right saying that a CD was mounted.

-Now, go onto file explorer then **• This PC •** and you should see a sega rally icon next to your drive.
+Now, go onto **File Explorer** then **• This PC •** and you should see a Sega Rally 2 icon next to your drive.
 Double click that then a small setup menu will appear with a few options, click on INSTALL